Automattic/Edit-Flow/readme.txt

 For support questions, feedback and ideas, please use the [WordPress.org forums](http://wordpress.org/tags/edit-flow?forum_id=10), which we look at often.
 For everything else, say [hello@editflow.org](mailto:hello@editflow.org).

 == Upgrade Notice ==

+= 0.7.4 =
+Support for non-Latin characters in custom statuses and editorial metadata; various bug fixes

 = 0.7.3 =
 Support PHP 5.2.x by removing the anonymous functions we mistakenly added